I always wanted to visit the salt lakes in northern Chile.

 Icquique is a bit further south, more of a resort town, but nice beaches.

-Skip Antifagasto which is a bit ordinary! about 9 years agoAnswered by whoissteveanyway via Travellr.com
+Skip Antifagasto which is a bit ordinary! over 9 years agoAnswered by whoissteveanyway via Travellr.com

 You can come around 16th of July and participate in the celebration of La Virgen de la Tirana, one of the most original religious festivities, with devote dancers and ceremonial costumes,

-Also you can visit the saltpeter towns of Humberstone and Santa Laura, both Unesco's world heritage places. almost 7 years ago
+Also you can visit the saltpeter towns of Humberstone and Santa Laura, both Unesco's world heritage places. over 7 years ago